my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 Dette fører til at ...
 This leads to ...

+Det fører også med seg … This also brings along …

 Ex.

 Samtidig finnes stadig bedre behandlinger for sykdommer, og *dette fører til* at levedalderen øker.